My Dear Far-Nearness graphic

 From within First Person awareness we practice mindfulness and detachment so that awareness itself can be the ground of our relating to others.

 For example, when we talk with someone, we relax our bodies, quiet our thinking minds, and pay attention to what is happening right now.
-Be alert to moments when we react to something the other person says, and places where we inwardly disagree and begin to think rather than simply being present.
-This spacious inner silence–free of narratives and opinions is a participation in the spacious, object-less awareness of the First Person.
+When appropriate, seek eye contact.
+Be alert to moments when we react to how the other person looks or dresses, and alert to anything that the other person says or does that causes us to stop–to inwardly disagree or judge.
+Perhaps we might follow up on such moments when appropriate, but for the moment, being present to the other is our priority.
+This spacious inner silence of presence–free of narratives and opinions is a participation in the spacious, object-less awareness of the First Person.
 It is a participation in Mystery, a sacred unknowing.

 When in relationship with others, this unknowing enables us to respond with thoughtfulness and care rather than simply to react.
 We have faith that this inner silence is a participation in God’s silent Presence.
 (It will never be scientifically proven).
 We try to stay in touch with this eternal silence of Creator as linear time passes through us, as we speak and listen.
 When we notice negative reactions to someone – for instance, judgment, jealousy, or aversion – we breathe into this inner silence and objectless awareness, where clear discernment takes place.